AnnaFlow-QA/Take-Home-Assignment/README.md

 1.App does not open in the desired state

-2.The “Add book” button does not bring up a form to add a new book.
+2.The “Add book” button does not bring up a form to add a new book when app displays a list of books

 3.Submitting the “Add Book” button after filling out the text fields with valid inputs does not return a success message, instead it  returns a blank form